 Overwhelmed and Out of Control

-Receiving a terminal prenatal diagnosis is a life-altering event.
+Receiving a life-limiting prenatal diagnosis is a life-altering event.
 Choosing to continue your pregnancy is a life-altering decision.
 Saying goodbye to your baby shortly after saying hello is a life-altering loss.
 If you feel overwhelmed at the scope of the decisions you are faced with or the realities of what is happening to your family, that is completely normal.
 This feeling of being overwhelmed is likely to occur frequently throughout the process.
 From the moment of diagnosis, you are overwhelmed with the news and the information given to you.
 The process of researching, learning, and making decisions is overwhelming.
 Planning for delivery and the time you will have with your child is overwhelming.
 All that comes with life after loss is overwhelming.
 Managing everyday life in the midst of what you are walking through is overwhelming.

 The best thing you can do for yourself when you feel this way is reach out.
 Lean on your significant other or your support network.
 Ask for help with the things that you can easily off-load like meals, errands, help with childcare if you have other children, and even financial help.
 If the idea of asking for help is overwhelming, that is okay.
 I have done a lot of heavy lifting for you by writing an entire post to your support network about how to support you.
 You can find that post here.
 I encourage you to read through that post and note anything that might be particularly helpful for you, and then share the post and your notes with your support network.
 Trust that the people in your life want to help and support you in the ways that are the most helpful for you.
 It is never too early to ask for this kind of help and support.